 I understand my right hon.
 Friend’s point.
 He has been a tireless and persistent campaigner for Alfie and others in this situation.
 I share his hope that we can process Alfie’s application as quickly as possible; it is now on a much better track.
 This is complicated and it is new ground for everyone, not least the clinical and medical community, but we are finding our way towards a legal, sustainable, long-term solution, as well as reviewing our processes in the handling of such cases, as I have outlined today.

-Is not it the case that it is becoming policy by public outcry?
+Is it not the case that it is becoming policy by public outcry?
 It should not take such desperate cases for the Government to revisit and relook at their policy.
 A constituent of mine has relapsing-remitting multiple sclerosis, and suffers serious pain every day.
 Her specialist thinks that medicinal cannabis is the way forward for her pain relief.
 Will the Minister look at her case if I write to him, and will he look seriously at expediting provisions as quickly as possible for all our constituents?

 I hope that I can do better than that by inviting the clinical panel, once it is set up, to look at the case raised by the hon.
 Lady.
 The point is that, within the rules at the moment—as we are trying to demonstrate through the Alfie Dingley application—we are prepared to look at individual licences in exceptional cases.
 Will it be as quick as I, or anyone, would like?
 No, but this is new and difficult.
 We need to get it absolutely right, not least to ensure that these licences stand up to scrutiny and legal challenge.
 I hope that we are going to get there very soon.
 I have given the family my absolute assurance that we are going to drive this process as hard as possible, as we will with other applications in the new system that we are setting up.